jasonearly/jasonearly.github.io/_posts/2020-01-04-product-design-principles-create-a-culture-of-feedback.md

 title: "Product Design Principles - Create a culture of feedback"
 date: 2020-01-04
 categories: archive product design process
+excerpt: "Critique, feedback, and iteration is the blood flow of a healthy design team.
+It informs the design process, leads to better products and helps designers grow professionally."
 ---

 <!-- ## Create a culture of feedback -->